The Smart Approach to Kitchen Renovation Budget Tips

 9. Splurge: Flooring That Can Take a Beating (High Traffic = High Wear)

-Why it’s worth it: Floors show damage faster than any surface.
+Why it’s worth it: Floors show damage faster than any surface — and what to splurge on in a kitchen remodel almost always includes flooring in high-traffic households.

 - Porcelain tile outperforms wood in wet areas — no warping when the dishwasher leaks (and it will).